tthorntone/AdNauseam-Wiki/Dynamic-filtering:-default-deny:-useful-rulesets.md

 ##### translate.googleapis.com

-This one is useful if you want to keep the ability to translate a web page using the contextual menu in Chromium:
+This one is useful if you want to keep the ability to translate any web page using the contextual menu in Chromium:

     * translate.googleapis.com * noop